ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Regardless the specifically used delivery method, the group rekeying scheme can perform a possible roll-over of the administrative keying material through the same sent rekeying messages.
 Actually, such a roll-over occurs every time a group rekeying is performed upon the leaving of group members, which have to be excluded from future communications in the group.

-From a high level point of view, each group member owns only a subset of the overall administrative keying material, obtained upon joining the group.
+From a high level point of view, each group member stores only a subset of the overall administrative keying material, obtained upon joining the group.
 Then, when a group rekeying occurs:

-* Each rekeying message is protected by using a (most convenient) key from the administrative keying material such that: i) the used key is not owned by any node leaving the group, i.e. the key is safe to use and does not have to be renewed; and ii) the used key is owned by all the target group members, that indeed have to be provided with new group keying material to protect communications in the group.
+* Each rekeying message is protected by using a (most convenient) key from the administrative keying material such that: i) the used key is not stored by any node leaving the group, i.e., the key is safe to use and does not have to be renewed; and ii) the used key is stored by all the target group members, that indeed have to be provided with new group keying material to protect communications in the group.

-* Each rekeying message includes not only the new group keying material intended to all the rekeyed group members, but also any new administrative keys that: i) are pertaining to and supposed to be owned by the target group members; and ii) had to be updated since leaving group members own the previous version.
+* Each rekeying message includes not only the new group keying material intended to all the rekeyed group members, but also any new administrative keys that: i) are pertaining to and supposed to be stored by the target group members; and ii) had to be updated since leaving group members store the previous version.

 Further details depend on the specific rekeying scheme used in the group.